How to Fix “ERR_SPDY_PROTOCOL_ERROR” on Google Chrome?

 err_spdy_protocol_error2

 2. Now, navigate to the top right corner of the browser.
-You would see a tiny arrow facing down.
-Click on the arrow to open the drop-down and select Flush sockets from the list.
-Now, check the browser to see if it is fixed or not.
+You will see a tiny arrow facing down.
+Click on the arrow to open the drop-down menu, and select ‘Flush sockets‘ from the list.
+Afterward, check the browser to see if the issue has been resolved.

 err_spdy_protocol_error3

-Flush DNS and Renew IP Address
+Flush DNS and renew IP address.

-1. Open Command Prompt (Admin) by right-clicking on the Start menu icon and selecting it from the list.
+1. Open the Command Prompt (Admin) by right-clicking on the Start menu icon and selecting it from the list.

 ipconfig /flushdns